 - Allowing an ineligible player to participate.
 The team loses all games in which that person participates and that person is barred from that activity.

 - Participants not appearing on the field or court ready to play at their scheduled time for the contest.
 Game time is forfeit time.

 - Continued unsportsmanlike conduct or unnecessary roughness may result in a forfeiture of the contest.
 Referees or supervisors have the authority to forfeit games.

 - A team without a full compliment of players to begin a contest as determined by the Intramural rules for that activity.
 Each player's name should be listed in full on the score sheet prior to the start of the game.
 Teams may not add any new players to their roster once playoffs begin.

 Consequence of Forfeits:

 - In the event that a team forfeits, that team will be dropped from further competition in that sport and will lose all participation points.
 Also, all team members will be ineligible to participate for any other team in that sport.
-If a team wishes to continue their season they must inform the Intramural Department by 12:00pm the following day that they wish to continue to play.
+If a team wishes to continue their season they must inform the Intramural Coordinator the following day that they wish to continue to play.
 The Intramural Office reserves the right to determine whether or not to reinstate the team.
 If the team does not ask to be reinstated then they will be dropped and other games will be rescheduled in that time slot.

 - Teams that forfeit twice will be dropped from further competition.